Materials: Foam and coils

 When we laid our hands on the Puffy Lux hybrid in our sleep lab, our team didn’t immediately feel a “cool to the touch” sensation that we get with certain mattress models.
 But the Puffy Lux hybrid will sleep cooler than an all-foam mattress, mostly because of its 6” layer of breathable coils.
 The top two memory foam comfort layers are also made with breathable open-cell foams, which balance contouring and all-night cooling.
 Even the third layer of the bed is designed for temperature control (in fact, the company calls it “Climate Comfort” foam), but you’re more likely to get cooling relief from the individually wrapped coils than from a foam situated deep into the construction.

 It’s sometimes difficult to find cushioning mattresses that relieve pressure and allow for a cool sleep, but the Puffy Lux mattress strikes a good balance for all but the absolute sweatiest sleepers.
+For other options, see the best mattress for hot sleepers.

 The best mattresses for couples are ones that facilitate decent motion isolation, meaning that movement from one partner is isolated to one side of the bed to ensure a disturbance-free night of rest.
 During our motion transfer tests at Mattress Nerd, we found that one “sleep partner” could easily feel movement from another sleeper on the other side of the mattress.
 The rest of our team could see the “sleeping” partner’s body move as someone else got in and out of the bed.
 This level of motion transfer probably comes from the bed’s innerspring coils, and it might wake light sleepers.